google/oboe/apps/OboeTester/docs/AutomatedTesting.md

 # Automated Testing

-(Note: the Latency test works.
-The Glitch test is not yet implemented.)

-You can use an Android Intent to run the OboeTester app from a shell script.
-This can be used when you do not have a rooted device and, therefore, cannot use the command line executable.
+OboeTester can be used to measure the round trip latency and glitches.
+It can be launched from a shell script by using an Android Intent.

 Before running the app from an Intent, it should be launched manually and a Round Trip Latency test run.
 Then you can give permission for using the microphone to record the looped back sound, and give permission to write to external storage for saving the test result.

 ## Requirements